jkeohan/rctr-8-2-21/homework/w02/traffic_light.md

 ## Working Version
 Here is a [working version](https://1sj6y.csb.app/) of the app so you have a reference of the base functionality that you are being asked to implement.

-The solution above was implemented using jQuery so there is no React code to inspect via DevTools.
-It is meant to provide a working example of how the apps functionality.

 ## Starter CodeSandbox
 Here is our [Starter CodeSandbox](https://codesandbox.io/s/rctr-9-8-20-traffic-light-single-app-component-starter-pqrpw?file=/src/App.js)